LMMS/lmms/README.md

-This repository is a fork of the LMMS DAW with a work in progress frequency domain (H(s) and H(f)) transfer function plugin.
+This repository is a fork of the LMMS DAW with additional Plugins.
+It was named H(s) as the original extra plugin was for the transfer function.

 To make it clear, LMMS was not created by myself, I have just created the fork with / for the plugins.
 The main fork of LMMS can be found at https://github.com/LMMS/lmms .